loqalabs/loqa-skills/README.md

 Individual skills may have their own licenses.
 The repository structure and documentation are licensed under the MIT License.

-## About Ambiware Labs
+## About Loqa Labs

-Loqa is developed by [Ambiware Labs](https://ambiware.ai), building the future of local-first ambient intelligence.
+Loqa is developed by [Loqa Labs](https://ambiware.ai), building the future of local-first ambient intelligence.